swehb/LetMeLendYou/README.md

 # bookproject
-Personal tracking of books (borrowing and lending) between friends.
+Personal tracking of items (borrowing and lending) between friends.

 ## How to run on MacOS & Linux
 - Open terminal